ALILODHI-cloud/Market-Notes/post_14/body.md

-# FFR-SOFR basis: fading July funding fear
+# Long July SOFR/FFR Basis

 The trade is to go **long July FFR-SOFR** at **-1bp**, targeting **+2bp**.
 The fixing is the calendar-month average of **EFFR minus SOFR**; negative means SOFR is rich to Fed Funds, i.e. secured funding is tight.
 The thesis has two parts: the market is pricing a hawkish/tight funding outcome, while the actual funding backdrop looks soft.